dmytro8765/graph-qml/README.md

 In this repository, we conduct a training process of neural networks that have various quantum circuits as their basis, in attempt to solve famous graph problems.

+## Detailed manual 📖
+In the works... ⌛

 ## Enviroment ⚙️
 - Python 3.12.2 🐍
 - Install requirements: